SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Which browsers does Spartacus support?

-Spartacus supports evergreen web browsers.
-However, there are ways to support older browsers with custom implementations.
+Spartacus actively supports evergreen web browsers.
+Non-evergreen browsers that support the same standards as evergreen browsers will typically work as well.
+For older browsers that do not support these standards, you can add the necessary support with custom implementations.
 For more information, see [Web Browser Support]({{ site.baseurl }}{% link _pages/install/browser-support.md %}).

 ### How does Spartacus compare to the SAP Commerce Cloud Accelerators?